MNSGC-Ballooning/VentArrow/README.md

 LS	   | Get list of AutoVent alts and times | Returns numbered list of planned AutoVents.
 Use # in commands for editing AutoVents

 AR	   | Get most recent ascent rate		 | Returns the last ascent rate calculated in ft/s.
-Updates every AutoVent
+Updates with beacon transmit

 ELF    | Initiate Cutdown					 | Extends the arrow for 10 seconds, then retracts automatically and checks for burst

-IBS    | Check cutdown status                | Returns success/fail based on altitude change over last 10 seconds
+IBS    | Poll system evaluation of burst     | Returns whether system thinks burst was successful or not at last check

+CBS	   | Active check for burst				 | Has system examine GPS data for burst

 HBS	   | Set hasBurst to true				 | Send to tell system burst has occured if not detected automatically

 NBS	   | Set hasBurst to false				 | Send to reenable auto cut functionality if a false burst is detected/sent

-OT*xyy | Open vent for *x min, yy sec		 | May contain any number of digits after OT, but hundreds digit and greater are minutes
+OT*x   | Open vent for *x seconds			 | After *x seconds, closes vent again automatically.
+May contain any number of digits

 AT*x   | Add *x minutes to failsafe          | Adds time before attempting automatic cutdown.
 May contain any number of digits